raraujo-dev/RequestReplyamqpnetlite/README.md

 Afterward replace Program.cs for the file available in this repo

-Do the same steps in order to create another .net core project to receive the message and display the RepluTo variable.
+Do the same steps in order to create another .NET core project to receive the message, display the ReplyTo variable and send to response address using the ReplyTo property.

 Follow the code that will need to input inside Program.cs file:

 ```
 using System;
 using Amqp;

 namespace hello_world
 {